 Device Operation Verification

 Once installed, device operation must be verified with a radiological image of a test phantom or test object.
-See section "Maintenance Schedule" for instructions and details.
+See section Maintenance Schedule beginning on page 98 of this manual for instructions and details.

 Using the Sensor Sheaths